-- staff who breach these guidelines will be referred to the Director, Human Resources and/or the Head of Management Unit and dealt with in accordance with processes in relation to misconduct or unsatisfactory performance (whichever is applicable).
+- staff who breach these guidelines will be referred to the Director, People and Culture and/or the Head of Management Unit and dealt with in accordance with processes in relation to misconduct or unsatisfactory performance (whichever is applicable).

 - affiliates who breach these guidelines will be referred to the Head of Management Unit and dealt with in accordance with the relevant processes

 - students who breach these guidelines may be subject to sanctions under the Student General Misconduct Regulations 2012.